 Brown added that the ‘class divide’ between her working class family, and Harry’s aspiring-to-be-middle-class family, became something of a further hindrance in their love affair.

 She explained: “When the war starts, their class divide becomes quite obvious, she’s working class so she has to look after his family, that’s her number one priority, whereas he has duties as a diplomat in Poland."

 Zofia Wichłacz (Warsaw 44, Amok) is an award-winning actress in her native Poland.
 She plays Polish waitress Kasia Tomaszeski, who gets involved with Harry (Jonah Hauer-King), who tries to smuggle her out of the country.

 Of her character, Wichłacz explained: “Kasia is a young, independent woman who’s working as a waitress in one of Warsaw’s cafes.
 She’s got this great family, and she’s in love with Harry.

 “She’s full of life, young and happy... she’s going to have to change very quickly into a real fighter.
 Then throughout the series she wants to fight.
 She wants to fight for people she likes, for freedom, for survival.

 “It was a great character and a great arc.
 She is very strong, that’s for sure.”

 Blake Harrison as Stan

 Comedy fans will instantly recognise Blake Harrison from his recurring role as Neil in The Inbetweeners and its two spin-off movies, as well as his recent role in award-winning series A Very English Scandal.
-He plays Stan, and while details of his character have yet to be revealed, from the trailer we know he’s a soldier.
+He plays Sergeant Stan, a soldier in the British Armed Forces.

 Yrsa Daley-Ward as Connie